Skip to main content Skip to Chat

 Lost and Found

 The school’s main "Lost & Found" is located at the front entrance to the school.
 The primary “Lost & Found” is located at the primary end.
-Students are cautioned not to bring large sums of money or valuables to school.
-These items can be stored, if necessary, at the office.
 Students are responsible for the care and safety of all their personal belongings.
 The school cannot accept responsibility for lost or stolen articles.
-Any and all items remaining in the "Lost and Found" at the

 8:50-9:54